StoneDwarf/Pyton/README.md

 # Pyton
-Random Pyton tries nothig serious.
+Random Pyton tries according to a learning curve.
-Jus tryng my skills.